 Q: Have you had such cases when for instance a person is brought to you and you cannot help her?

 Alya: Yes.
 This feeling of hopelessness is the hardest.
 I understand I cannot help.
 The only thing I can do in such cases is to guide the force to help him as best as possible peacefully and benevolently pass away.
 We all leave at some time anyway.
 So that it was not a torment, that the person left without fear, without pain.

 Q: Who comes to you?
 What kind of people?

 Alya: Yes.
 Of course the levels are different.
 I do rituals a bit different.
 Well, I stay a bit away, on the side.
 The most important is to avoid conflicts.
 The Chulyms they have it in their blood.
-This power it is given to them by nature.
+This power is given to them by nature.
 When they do rituals they attract the spirits, the totems, the animals.
 They merge with them and identify themselves with that animal.
-And that’s why when a person identifies himself with some animal he can through the totem of this animal get the power.
+And that’s why when a person identifies himself with some animal he can through the totem of that animal get the power.